chef/automate/dev-docs/DEV_ENVIRONMENT.md

 ### Development Tools

-This is a very non-exhaustive list of tools useful while doing development against A2.
+This is a very non-exhaustive list of tools useful while doing development against Automate.

 #### grpcurl